 When someone battling an addiction to opiates decides to reach out for professional help, our opiate rehab in Paducah, Kentucky can provide the services to help that individual achieve sobriety and move into the recovery phase.

-The first thing a client will do upon entering our opiate addiction rehab center is going through the intake and evaluation process.
+The first thing a patient will do upon entering our opiate addiction rehab center is going through the intake and evaluation process.
 Intake itself is relatively simple, as it involves gathering basic information, such as contact information.
 From there, individuals will work with staff to complete an evaluation.
-Evaluations can take a little longer, specifically because the goal of the staff is to obtain as much information about the client as possible, as doing so will help determine a strong treatment plan for him or her.
+Evaluations can take a little longer, specifically because the goal of the staff is to obtain as much information about the patient as possible, as doing so will help determine a strong treatment plan for him or her.
 To do this, several questions might be asked, ranging from how often was the opiate abuse to what kinds of consequences occurred due to the opiate abuse.
-The goal of the staff is to collect truthful information in an effort to not only make the client comfortable for the duration of his or her stay but to also give the very best care possible.
+The goal of the staff is to collect truthful information in an effort to not only make the patient comfortable for the duration of his or her stay but to also give the very best care possible.

 Once the intake and evaluation process has been completed, other steps in the rehab process can commence.